Deployment

 After fulfilling the prerequisites listed in the requirements doc, you are ready to perform a deployment in your cloud environment.

 If there are any left-over stacks or resources from a previous deployment they may interfere with your ability to deploy a fresh Fuzzball cluster.
 Please make sure that all stacks, nested stacks, and resources from previous deployments have been fully and successfully deleted before initiating a new one.
+You can use the following command to forcibly remove old Fuzzball resources after destroying your CloudFormation stack if necessary:

 Make sure you are logged into your AWS account as the fuzzballAdmin IAM user